globerhofer/HIPAA-policies/source/sections/07-systems_access_policy.md

    * a 90-day password expiration;
    * prevention of password reuse using a history of the last 6 passwords;
    * account lockout after 5 invalid attempts.
-4. All system and application passwords are hashed by concatenating the user's password and a random 256-bit salt value, generated on a per-user basis, and then applying SHA-256 to the value to create a password hash.
-The password hash and the salt are then stored in the backend database and are used for password validation on future user authentication attempts.
+4. All system and application passwords must be stored and transmitted securely.
+   * Where possible, passwords should be stored in a hashed format using a salted cryptographic hash function (SHA-256 or equivalent).
+   * Passwords that must be stored in non-hashed format must be encrypted at rest pursuant to the requirements in [§17.8](#17.8-production-data-security).
+   * Transmitted passwords must be encrypted in flight pursuant to the requirements in [§17.9](#17.9-transmission-security).
 5. Each information system automatically requires users to change passwords at a pre-determined interval as determined by the organization, based on the criticality and sensitivity of the ePHI contained within the network, system, application, and/or database.
 6. Passwords are inactivated immediately upon an employee's termination (refer to the [Employee Termination Procedures in §7.10](#7.10-employee-termination-procedures)).
 7. All default system, application, and Partner passwords are changed before deployment to production.